The tournament begins at 6:00 a.m. on June 15, 2021 and ends at 8:00 p.m. on June 30, 2021.

 Judges shall be appointed by SCOC.
-Weigh-in officials will be employees of Captain Jack’s Seafood Locker, J-Dock Seafood Company or Seward Military Resort.
+Weigh-in officials will be employees of Captain Jack’s Seafood Locker or J-Dock Seafood Company.
 Judges may, at their discretion, meet emergencies as may arise with additions to, or amendments of these rules.
 Judges’ decisions on rules and conduct of this tournament shall be considered final and binding upon contestants, owner/operators, and sponsors.
 Any decision may be appealed to SCOC, which has the final authority and responsibility for all matters pertaining to the tournament.

 All prizes will be finalized and awarded within three days of the close of the tournament.
 Prizes are based on the weight of the fish at the time it is weighed on the official weigh-in scale at the designated weigh-in station.
 Final prize list is binding.
 Winners need not be present to win.